attrib/foxhole-map-annotate/README.md

 ## Ideas

+* fields are on warden able shard
+* able to change at least the name at the top left and color of that bar
+* able to change the favicon + logo
+* able to change text on login screen, to not point to able warden discords
+* similar info is at the help page
+* implement deactivated hexes
+* search should include username (by [RDRT] A Devil Chicken)
+* increase button sizes (by [RDRT] A Devil Chicken)
+* gear opens popup with a toolbar of all tools, under it it shows the icons you then can click (by [RDRT] A Devil Chicken) - https://cdn.discordapp.com/attachments/1044680476822093976/1044717627894931476/image.png
+* one facility button for all, switch on the edit if public/private (by [RDRT] A Devil Chicken)
 * victory townhalls?
 * Consolidate enemy stuff into a menu called "enemy structures" (by Spannbeton)
 * [Measure](https://viglino.github.io/ol-ext/examples/popup/map.tooltip.measure.html) (by felipipe)